Meet A USCSF Scholar

 2019 Scholarship Winners

-The USCSF has awarded over $65,000 in scholarships to Nassau County students since the program began in 2017.
+The USCSF has awarded over $100,000 in Scholarships and Awards to Nassau County students since the program began in 2017.

 Five Nassau County students each received a $5,000 scholarship from the U.S. Constitution Scholarship Foundation (USCSF) presented by The Honorable Robert Foster at a family dinner and graduation celebration for 2019.